Kamakhya-s/simple-chat/README.md

 ## Usage

 * Type a message in the input box and press **Enter** or click the **Send** button.
-* Switch between personas to receive answers in different teaching styles.
 * AI responses can include **code snippets**, **Markdown**, and **emojis**.

 ---